Shelter Spotlight April 2025

 Species you care for: Birds, microbats, reptiles and displaced frogs

-How does Bats of Wolfies Wildlife Shelter support wildlife and their habitat?
+How does Wolfies Wildlife Shelter support wildlife and their habitat?

 I became a carer after volunteering for an incredible shelter and seeing the good that can be done to help wildlife by individuals.
 Being a carer, and now running a shelter has inspired me to become a vet nurse - I graduate in November.
 I hope I can eventually be a vet nurse working to care for wildlife.
 I work closely with my carer Kat and my volunteers, Caitlyn and Rhys to do everything we can for wildlife in the Greater Geelong Area.